mariusz-schimke/GiGraph/README.md

+❕ Note that record fields support [line justification](#label-justification) and [placeholders](#label-content-placeholders), and the same *DotRecordBuilder* class handles these too.

 #### Customizing edge placement

 The fields of record nodes may have a **port** specified as well.
-The port may have a name that you may refer to when defining an edge (see the [edges](#edges) section).
-This way you may decide which field of the record an edge tail or head is attached to.
-In the following example the field labeled 'Fred' has a port assigned, named 'port1'.
-The edge that joins the two nodes refers to that port name to attach the tail to it.
+The port may have a name that you refer to when defining an edge (see the [edges](#edges) section).
+This way you can decide which field of the record an edge tail or head is attached to.
+In the following example the field labeled 'Fred' has a port named 'port1' assigned.
+The edge that joins the two nodes refers to that port to attach the tail to it.
+See the code below for details.

 <p align="center">
   <img src="./Assets/Examples/record-node-subrecord-with-port.svg">